We believe that every child in Australia deserves a porn free childhood

 eChildhood was formerly known as Porn Harms Kids and navigated a transition period of name change throughout February/March 2018.

-Our organisation gained charity status January 16, 2017 and is managed by a passionate, dedicated and collaborative volunteer board.
+Co-founded by Tamara Newlands, Coralie Alison and Liz Walker, the organisation gained charity status January 16, 2017 and is managed by a passionate, dedicated, and collaborative volunteer board.
 Since inception, the charity produced two key documents that have contributed to the importance of having this National conversation - the Statement of Research Relating to Pornography Harms to Children, and The Porn Harms Kids Report: Protecting our kids from online pornography harms is everyone’s business.
 The charity has also formed strong relationships with the Office of the eSafety Commissioner; other community organisations, researchers and key stakeholders; and is positioned to contribute child safety perspectives related to pornography harms to both The National Framework for Protecting Australia’s Children 2009-2020, and The National Plan to Reduce Violence against Women and their Children 2010-2022.

 Informing our work